Clove vs SageMatchups

 Clove vs Sage Matchup Summary

-The Clove vs Sage matchup in Valorant is a heavily one-sided matchup.
-Based on 66 competitive matches analyzed, Clove wins 62.1% of the time compared to Sage's 37.9%, a 24.2 percentage point difference.
-The most significant gap is in attack-side performance, where Clove consistently outperforms.
+The Clove vs Sage matchup in Valorant is a dominant matchup where one agent significantly outperforms.
+Based on 84 competitive matches analyzed, Clove wins 56.0% of the time compared to Sage's 44.0%, a 11.9 percentage point difference.
+The most significant gap is in headshot accuracy, where Clove consistently outperforms.
 In this Controller vs Sentinel matchup, Clove has overwhelming superiority in this agent matchup.
 Sage should never take isolated fights against Clove and must rely entirely on team coordination, utility, and crossfires to compete effectively.

 Clove vs Sage Fragging Analysis